Abhoryo/APYJsFormValidationBundle/Resources/doc/installation.md

 ## Step 4: Enable the bundles

-Finally, enable the bundles in the kernel:
+Enable the bundles in the kernel:

 ```php
 <?php